-In addition, Professor Green has significant legislative experience, having testified before Congress and several state legislatures.
+In addition, Professor Green has significant legislative experience, having testified before Congress and a dozen state legislatures.
 He helped draft federal and state laws affecting religious liberty interests, including the Religious Freedom Restoration Act (1993), the Religious Land-Use and Institutionalized Persons Protection Act (2000), and the Oregon Workplace Religious Freedom Act (2009).

 In 2014 and 2006, Professor Green received the Robert L. Misner Award for Excellence in Scholarship, which was established in memory of former College of Law Dean and Professor Robert L. Misner.
 Professor Green also received the 2003 Professor of the Year Award for Teaching.

 - MA, University of North Carolina, 1987

 - BA, Texas Christian University, Phi Beta Kappa, 1978